james-allan-lloyd/marked-space/example/team/index.md

 how the formatting works: [Formatting](formatting.md).
 By and large, marked-space is able to directly translate to the Confluence markdown (at some point Confluence supported markdown themselves, but apparently outgrew that).

+## Restricting Edits

+`marked-space` make pages editable by space members by default.
+If you want to restrict this to only the user running the command, you can specify `--single-editor`.

+## Orphaned Pages

+When markdown pages are deleted on disk, we don't automatically remove them from the Confluence space.
+They are instead archived, and restoring the file on disk should restore the matching Confluence page from the space archive - with the same caveats for moving pages above.

 ## Advanced Usage